The Paladins: Albion’s Call, Book 3, Chapter 8: A Taste of Their Own Medicine

 “You dare countermand my order, worm?”

-“No, high one,” said the scrapeling, groveling before him.
+“No, High One,” said the scrapeling, groveling before him.
 “It is jussst that the humansss called the Rocket Red Brigade have sssensssorsss built into their armour which would detect our ssscansss and lead them to usss.
 Usssing our ssscannersss would thus be unwissse.”

 The commander scowled.
 “Then find a way to ssscan them without their detecting it,” he said.
 “I grow tired of thisss waiting.”